Turkey keeps three suspects in custody in mine disaster probe

 There were fresh clashes between police and demonstrators in Istanbul and Ankara on Saturday night in protest at the government's handling of the disaster.
 Protesters again gathered in both cities on Sunday night to voice their anger.

-Erdogan's opponents blame the government for privatising leases at previously state-controlled mines, turning them over to politically connected businessmen who they say may have skimped on safety to maximise profit.
+Erdogan's opponents blame the government for privatizing leases at previously state-controlled mines, turning them over to politically connected businessmen who they say may have skimped on safety to maximize profit.

 His ruling AK Party said the formerly state-run mine at Soma, 480 km (300 miles) southwest of Istanbul, had been inspected 11 times over the past five years.
 It denied any suggestion of loopholes in mining safety regulations.